microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-update.md

 #### Request

 You can obtain the ID of the label you want to apply to a Microsoft 365 group by using [List label](informationprotectionpolicy-list-labels.md).
-Then you can update the [assignedLabels](../resources/assignedlabel.md) property of the group with the label ID.
+Then you can update the [assignedLabels](../resources/assignedlabel.md) property of the group with the label ID. **Note:** Applying a sensitivity label to a Microsoft 365 group through this API is only supported with Delegated Permissions.

 # [HTTP](#tab/http)